mimming/firebutton/README.md

 0. Wire up the circuit
        ![wiring](/wiring.jpg)
 0. Install node.js, Johnny-Five, and Firebase on to your Pi
+0. Open `/player/index.html` in your web browser.
-0. Copy `uno.js` to your Pi, and run it
+0. Copy `uno.js` to your Pi, and run it.
+Hit the button whenever you need to see that video :)

        $ node uno.js